Eucharistic theology: Anglican churches

 The historical position of the Church of England is found in the Thirty-Nine Articles of 1571, which state "the Bread which we break is a partaking of the Body of Christ"; and likewise that "the Cup of Blessing is a partaking of the Blood of Christ" (Articles of Religion, Article XXVIII: Of the Lord's Supper) and that "Transubstantiation is repugnant to Holy Writ".
-However, the Articles also state that adoration, or worship per se, of the consecrated elements was not commanded by Jesus.
+The 39 Articles also state that adoration, or worship per se, of the consecrated elements was not commanded by Jesus.
 It also stated that those who receive the Eucharist unworthily do not actually receive Jesus, but rather their own condemnation.
+This view was established during the Protestant Reformation in England, particularly to the theology of Thomas Cranmer, the guiding figure of the English Reformation; Thomas Cranmer aligned himself with the Eucharistic theology of John Calvin, which is reflected in the 28th Article of the Thirty-Nine Articles of the Church of England: "the Body of Christ is given, taken, and eaten, in the Supper, only after an heavenly and spiritual manner."
+This view is the real spiritual presence (pneumatic presence) and is held by denominations of the Reformed (Continental Reformed, Presbyterian, Congregationalist, and Reformed Anglican) tradition.

-Anglicans generally and officially believe in the Real Presence of Jesus in the Eucharist, but the specifics of belief regarding the manner of his presence range from a belief in the corporeal presence, sometimes but not always affirming Eucharistic adoration (mainly Anglo-Catholics), to a belief in a pneumatic presence (almost always "low church" or Evangelical Anglicans).
+Anglicans generally and officially believe in the Real Presence of Jesus in the Eucharist, but the specifics of belief regarding the manner of his presence range from a belief in the historic, Reformed doctrine of the real spiritual presence (held by Reformed Anglicans), to a belief in the corporeal presence (held by Anglo-Catholics).
 The normal range of Anglican belief ranges from Objective Reality to Pious Silence, depending on the individual Anglican's theology.
-There are also small minorities on the one hand who affirm transubstantiation or, on the other, reject the doctrine of the Real Presence altogether in favour of a pnenumatic presence.
+There are also small minorities on the one hand who affirm transubstantiation or, on the other, reject the doctrine of the Real Presence altogether in favour of a pneumatic presence.
 The classic Anglican aphorism with regard to this debate is found in a poem by John Donne (sometimes attributed to Elizabeth I):

-An imprecisely-defined view known as receptionism common among 16th and 17th-century Anglican theologians is that, although in the Eucharist the bread and wine remain unchanged, the faithful communicant receives together with them the body and blood of Jesus.
+The historic, Reformed Anglican view known as receptionism common among 16th and 17th-century Anglican theologians is that, although in the Eucharist the bread and wine remain unchanged, the faithful communicant receives together with them the body and blood of Jesus.